Ezra 4

 Notes

-The chapter opens by labeling these people צָרֵי יְהוּדָה וּבִנְיָמִן ("adversaries of Judah and Benjamin") -- a retrospective judgment by the author, since the people initially presented themselves as allies.
-Their claim in verse 2 was that they too worshipped the God of Israel, having done so since the time of Esarhaddon king of Assyria (681-669 BC).
-This identifies them as descendants of the foreign populations that the Assyrians settled in the territory of the former northern kingdom after the fall of Samaria in 722 BC.
-According to 2 Kings 17:24-41, these settlers adopted a syncretistic worship of the LORD alongside their own national deities -- they "feared the LORD but also served their own gods" (2 Kings 17:33).
+The chapter opens by labeling these people צָרֵי יְהוּדָה וּבִנְיָמִן ("adversaries of Judah and Benjamin") -- a retrospective verdict, since they first presented themselves as willing partners.
+Their claim in verse 2 was that they too worshipped the God of Israel, having done so since the days of Esarhaddon king of Assyria (681-669 BC).
+The detail marks them as descendants of the foreign populations settled by the Assyrians in the former northern kingdom after Samaria fell in 722 BC.
+According to 2 Kings 17:24-41, these settlers adopted a syncretistic worship of the LORD alongside their own national gods -- they "feared the LORD but also served their own gods" (2 Kings 17:33).

 Zerubbabel's refusal in verse 3 is firm and grounded in two authorities: theological identity ("our God") and royal mandate ("as King Cyrus has commanded us").
 The phrase אֵין לָכֶם וָלָנוּ ("you have no part with us") is a formula of exclusion.
-The decision was not primarily ethnic but covenantal: the returning community understood itself as the faithful remnant, bound by the Torah and authorized by the Persian crown to rebuild.
-Admitting syncretistic worshippers into the project would compromise both the theological integrity of the temple and the legal terms of Cyrus's decree, which was specifically directed to "his people" -- the exiled Jews.
+The decision was not primarily ethnic but covenantal: the returning community understood itself as the faithful remnant, bound by the Torah and authorized by Persia to rebuild.
+Admitting syncretistic worshippers would have compromised both the theological integrity of the temple and the legal terms of Cyrus's decree, which was addressed to "his people" -- the exiled Jews.

 This refusal would have long-lasting consequences.
 The rejected groups eventually developed into the Samaritan community, and the rift between Jews and Samaritans persisted through the New Testament period (see John 4:9, "Jews do not associate with Samaritans").